TristanWYL/handwritingfy/README.md

 [![HandwritingFy](https://img.youtube.com/vi/YSWdXLHIoOA/0.jpg)](https://www.youtube.com/watch?v=YSWdXLHIoOA)

-## Javascript module
+## Javascript module for developers

-If you want to integrate this handwriting style into your own webpage, you can put the following script tag at the end of the `body` tag of your html file.
+If you want to integrate this handwriting style into your own webpage, simply put the following script tag at the end of the `body` tag of your html file.
 Refer to [example](example/example.html) for details.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/TristanWYL/handwritingfy@1.0.1/dist/handwritingfy.script.iife.min.js"></script>